Note

 You configure demotion options on the Credentials page.
 Provide the credentials necessary to perform the demotion from the following list:

-Demoting an additional domain controller requires Domain Admin credentials.
+Demoting an extra domain controller requires Domain Admin credentials.
 Selecting Force the removal of this domain controller demotes the domain controller without removing the domain controller object's metadata from Active Directory.

 Warning

-Do not select this option unless the domain controller cannot contact other domain controllers and there is no reasonable way to resolve that network issue.
+Don't select this option unless the domain controller can't contact other domain controllers and there's no reasonable way to resolve that network issue.
 Forced demotion leaves orphaned metadata in Active Directory on the remaining domain controllers in the forest.
-In addition, all un-replicated changes on that domain controller, such as passwords or new user accounts, are lost forever.
-Orphaned metadata is the root cause in a significant percentage of Microsoft Customer Support cases for AD DS, Exchange, SQL, and other software.
+In addition, all unreplicated changes on that domain controller, such as passwords or new user accounts, are lost forever.
+Orphaned metadata is the root cause in a significant percentage of Microsoft customer support cases for AD DS, Exchange, SQL Server, and other software.

 If you forcibly demote a domain controller, you must manually perform metadata cleanup immediately.
-For steps, review Clean Up Server Metadata.
+For more information, see Clean Up Server Metadata.

-Demoting the last domain controller in a domain requires Enterprise Admins group membership, as this removes the domain itself (if the last domain in the forest, this removes the forest).
+Demoting the last domain controller in a domain requires Enterprise Admins group membership because doing so removes the domain itself.
+(If the domain is the last one in the forest, this action removes the forest.)
 Server Manager informs you if the current domain controller is the last domain controller in the domain.
-Select the Last domain controller in the domain check box to confirm the domain controller is the last domain controller in the domain.
+Select the Last domain controller in the domain checkbox to confirm that the domain controller is the last domain controller in the domain.

 The equivalent ADDSDeployment Windows PowerShell arguments are: